Download these FAQs [PDF] [Word Doc]

 A. Yes.
 CofE are encouraging parishes to submit their accounts after approval by the PCC in order to provide an idea of annual statements.
 Approved accounts can be resubmitted as and when they become available. https://www.parishresources.org.uk/resources-for-treasurers/

-Incumbents, treasurers and wardens in each parish will have access to the Parish Returns site within the C of E Portal and need to enter financial information for 2019.
+Incumbents, treasurers and wardens in each parish will have access to the Parish Returns site within the C of E Portal and need to enter financial information for 2020.
 Online paper copies are not being accepted.
-A copy of the accounts should have been sent to the Parish Support Finance team by 31 July 2020.
-If this has not yet been done, would you please contact Mary Kemp (email@example.com) and submit you’re accounts as soon as possible.
+A copy of the accounts should have been sent to the Parish Support Finance team by 31 July of the current year.
+If this has not yet been done, please contact Finance Team (email@example.com) and submit your accounts as soon as possible.

-Q. Can we communicate all APCM matters via email and accept email response as acceptable or must completed forms have wet signature?
+Q. Can we communicate all APCM matters via email?

 Q. Our deanery synod members are due for election.
 Can people who have served for 6+ years be re-elected?